-The Visiting Service will operate alongside but not in place of other in-home care and support services that clients might also require or have in place.
+The ACVVS will operate alongside but not in place of other in-home care and support services that clients might also require or have in place.

 Clients seeking a visitor will be asked to complete a registration and profile form.
 The Visiting Service worker will then arrange a meeting with each client to discuss their situation, to assist matching with a volunteer visitor.
 All visitors are trained and undergo a national police check prior to matching with a client and Visiting Service staff maintain an active role linking all parties to ensure appropriate client-visitor matches are maintained and that regular times are kept.

 The Client Services Charter upholds the valuing and respect of all clients.
 The Visiting Service embraces diversity and is committed to maintaining discretion and privacy in its service delivery, as well as providing an understanding service that is responsive to issues affecting senior change to Lesbian, Gay, Bisexual, Transgender, Intersex, Queer, Sistergirl and Brotherboy clients.

 For more information contact: